stefanpejcic/OpenPanel/documentation/docs/admin/000_intro.md

 - IP blocking per domain name.
 - Hotlink protection per domain using vhost files.
 - No outgoing emails, only SMTP!
-- Passwords are stored as salted SHA512 hashes by default (5000 rounds).
 - TLS (Transport Layer Security) is utilized.